-Students may apply for graduation via their WAVE student accounts, or by completing graduation applications available in the Enrollment Services office, Room 123, Acheson Technology Center.
+Students may apply for graduation via their WAVE student accounts, or by completing graduation applications available in the One-stop Student Services office, Room 123, Acheson Technology Center.
 SC4 students may graduate at the conclusion of each semester.
 Applications must be submitted by the following deadlines:

 Graduation Semester Application Deadline

-May Jan.
-20
+May Feb.
+1

-June July 10
+June June 1

-August July 10
+August Aug.
+1

-December Sept.10
+December Oct.
+1